Translate

 First impressions are important, but hard to break.
 Be sure to use care in starting the screening process as to avoid implicit and unintentional bias.

-Candidate DEI Evaluation Plan
+Candidate Evaluation Plan

 Decisions for the Search Committee to resolve prior to evaluation: